squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 If we inspect the search index, we immediately see several problems:

   1. __All content is included twice__: the search index includes one entry with the entire contents of the page, and one entry for each section of the page, i.e. each block preceded by a headline or subheadline.
-This significantly increases the size of the search index.
+This significantly contributes to the size of the search index.

   2. __All structure is lost__: when the search index is built, all structural information like HTML tags and attributes are stripped from the content.
 While this approach works well for paragraphs and inline formatting, it might be problematic for lists and code blocks.
 An excerpt: